scope-lab-vu/chariot/README.md

 3. To check if the installation was successful, please perform the following tasks:
   * Run a local MongoDB server instance.
   * Clone the [CHARIOT examples](https://github.com/visor-vu/chariot-examples) repository.
   * Import any one of the available examples as existing project in your restarted Eclipse instance [File->Import...->General->Existing Projects into Workspace].
-When you browse the source folder you will see that CHARIOT-DSML icons are used for files and keywords are highlighted.
+When browsing the source folder you will see that CHARIOT-ML icons are used for files and keywords are highlighted.
   * Run the CHARIOT-ML interpreters by cleaning the project [Project -> Clean...].
   * Check MongoDB server for a database named *ConfigSpace* which should contain all system description information required by CHARIOT runtime.